develer-staff/angular-beacon/README.md

   be called when the DOM is ready.
 * `waitfor`: A comma-separated list of CSS selectors, the same you would use with jQuery.
-The selector is normalized, replacing all non-alphanumeric characters with underscores and used as the property name holding the cached value in the cache object passed to your callback.
+The selector is normalized, replacing all non-alphanumeric characters with underscores and used as the property name of the `cache` object passed to your callback.
+Said object contains the DOM elements you were looking for, so that you don't have to perform another costly DOM lookup in your callback.